msupply-foundation/conforma-docs/content/docs/External/Navigating.md

 top = false
 +++

-This section goes of the basics of how to use Conforma, from logging in, to navigating around the system.
+This section goes of the basics of how to use Conforma for external users, from creating your account to navigating around the system.

 ### Accessing Conforma

 Conforma is accessed for all users through a web browser.

 <div class="tip">
-The recommended browser is Google Chrome, we recommend that you ensure your browser version is up to date.
+Just remember thThe recommended browser is Google Chrome, we recommend that you ensure your browser version is up to date.
 </div>

-**To access Conforma**

 1. Open your internet browser.